 In this case, the MCM will have two 24-core dies, each with the six memory controllers like the Skylake dies have.
 There is not one Skylake Xeon SP processor, but rather three different ones, and we think the die layout will remain essentially the same for Cascade Lake SP chips, which we know top out at 28 cores.
 (Intel has added some performance enhancements, hardware mitigations against the Spectre/Meltdown speculative execution vulnerabilities, and the VNNI deep learning acceleration instructions with Cascade Lake SPs.)
 The LCC variant of the Skylake and Cascade Lake Xeons has up to 10 cores on a mesh interconnect, the HCC variant has up to 18 cores, and the XCC variant has up to 28 cores.
 So it looks like Intel is taking something akin to the 24-core Xeon SP-8160M, which runs at 2.1 GHz and which costs half what the top-bin Xeon SP-8180M with 28 cores running at 2.5 GHz costs, and gussying it up with those extra Cascade Lake features and then popping two of them in a single socket.

 “It is our intent and design to deliver performance leadership throughout 2019,” says Spelman.
 Ah, but you can never forget about price or about thermals, which Spelman did not mention.
 This is probably not an oversight on Spelman’s part, since the MCM version is probably going to have to gear back clocks to cram two 24-core chips into a single socket.
-And even then, this could end up being a 250 watt or maybe even a 275 watt or 300 watt part.
+And even then, this could end up being a 275 watt or maybe even a 300 watt or 350 watt part.
+(It all depends on the clock speeds chosen.)
 So Intel could meet or beat AMD on performance, slash prices like crazy (with this 48-core Cascade Lake AP part not costing much more than a monolithic top-bin 28-core Skylake part), and still lose out bigtime on performance/watt and cost/performance/watt.

 Everyone has the physics and thermodynamics concepts here.
 “For those who are power constrained, we have options,” says Spelman.
 “And for those who are performance constrained, we have options.”
 Just like during the Paxville Xeon days, which were a stopgap until Intel could get true dual-core monolithic dies out the door a year later.